tutorrio/TheAgentCompany/docs/SETUP.md

     ```bash
     # you should have docker and docker compose installed, and 30+ GB of free disk space
+    # as a reference, we used Amazon EC2 t3.2xlarge instances for baselines
     # Mac users must have host networking enabled
     sudo chmod 666 /var/run/docker.sock
     curl -fsSL https://github.com/TheAgentCompany/the-agent-company-backup-data/releases/download/setup-script-20241208/setup.sh | sh